mk-fg/reliable-discord-client-irc-daemon/README.rst

   initiating private chats.
 This client doesn't have such functionality, but maybe one should be more careful with private chats anyway, as that seem to be a major spam vector, so is more likely to be heavily-monitored, I think.

+- In the #rdircd IRC channel, a person mentioned that their discord account got some anti-spam mechanism enabled on it, disallowing to log-in without providing a phone number and SMS challenge (and services like Google Voice don't work there), immediately after they've initiated private chat with someone in Ripcord_ client.

+  "I contacted support at the time and they just responded that they can't undo the phone number requirement once it has been engaged"

+  It also seems like Ripcord currently might be trying to mimic official client way more closely than rdircd script here does (where latter even sends "client"/"User-Agent" fields as "rdircd" and appears that way under Devices in User Settings webui), and such similarity might look like Terms of Service violation to Discord (modifying official client), instead of Community Guidelines violation (third-party client), but obviously it's just a guess on my part as to whether it matters.

 There are also `some HN comments clarifying Discord staff position in a thread here`_, though none of the above should probably be taken as definitive,